Rules & Regulations

 The producers of Fever trust the professionalism of the teachers that enter our competition to have good judgment on what every performer presents on stage to our family audience.
 However, any entry in any class and category, displaying suggestive movements, costuming, or musical selections with lyrics inappropriate for the age of the performers or our family audience, will be scored lower and/ or be disqualified.

-**NEW** All studio owners must either upload all music to the DanceBUG system or submit a USB stick containing all their MP3 music files containing all musical selections to the announcer at the beginning of the day.
+All studio owners must either upload all music to the DanceBUG system or submit a USB stick containing all their MP3 music files containing all musical selections to the announcer at the beginning of the day.
 Each file on the USB stick must be clearly labelled with the routine name as submitted for the program.
 Please note, music files submitted on a USB stick are able to be pitch controlled.
 Please have on hand back-up copies of your music selections.